transcelerate/ddf-sdr-platform/README.md

 - Variables that are repeated / parameterized / environment specific, can be declared in variables.tf.

-## Deployment Process
+# Deployment Process

 **Important Note:** Refer to the **[DDF SDR Azure Platform Setup and Deployment Guide](https://github.com/transcelerate/ddf-sdr-platform/raw/main/documents/ddf-sdr-azure-platform-setup-and-deployment-guide.pdf)** document before following the below steps.

-This guide is located [here.
+Several videos have been created to show steps a user would need to go through to provision a new instance of the SDR in their organization's local Azure environment.
+1. Environment Creation for SDR on Azure
+2. Deploying SDR code on Azure DevOps
+3. Azure PaaS Configurations
+4. Application Data Setup and Smoke Test
+5. SonarQube Integration with Azure

 ## Pre-Requisites